Connected algebraic groups acting on three-dimensional Mori fibrations: Mori del Pezzo fibrations over P1

-\end{lemma} \begin{proof} As $g$ is not a square, the generic fibre $(\QQ_g)_{K}$, with $K=\k(\p^1)$, is not isomorphic to $\p^1\times\p^1$ but is isomorphic to it after a base change via a unique field extension $L/K$ of degree $2$ (Lemma~$\ref{quadric1}$).
-The ramified double cover $\tau\colon C \to \p^1$ associated to the field extension $L/K$ corresponds to the morphism of \ref{UniqueDoubleCover}.
+\begin{proof} As $g$ is not a square, the generic fibre $(\QQ_g)_{K}$, with $K=\k(\p^1)$, is not isomorphic to $\p^1\times\p^1$ but is isomorphic to it after a base change via a unique field extension $L/K$ of degree $2$ (Lemma~$\ref{quadric1}$).
+The ramified double cover $\tau\colon C \to \p^1$ associated with the field extension $L/K$ corresponds to the morphism of \ref{UniqueDoubleCover}.